Bifurcations and multistability in inducible three-gene toggle switch networks

-Since all $\bar{R}_1$-expressing saddle points are spatially closer together in panel (B) compared to panel (A), this also means that case (B) of induction does not require as high an inducer concentration to transition to an intermediate dynamic regime.
-This also shifts the bifurcation that separates tristable from bistable dynamics to occur at a higher inducer concentration.
-When the inducer concentration is sufficiently high, the system transforms into one where $\bar{R}_1$ expression is effectively regulated by components beyond just $\bar{R}_2$ or $\bar{R}_3$.
-This shifts the saddle point toward a slightly higher $\bar{R}_1$ concentration, which serves to deepen the potential well between the $\bar{R}_2$ and $\bar{R}_3$-dominant stable states.
+Since all $\bar{R}_1$-expressing saddle points are spatially closer together in the lower panel compared to the upper panel of Fig.~\ref{fig:Model1vs3_b2}, this indicates that Case II of induction does not require as high an inducer concentration to transition to an intermediate dynamic regime.
+Finally, at a sufficiently high inducer concentration, the saddle of the resulting bistable switch shifts the saddle point toward a slightly higher $\bar{R}_1$ concentration, which serves to deepen the potential well between the $\bar{R}_2$ and $\bar{R}_3$-dominant stable states compared to Case I.